Approaches to Literature and Society

 Textbook requirements may vary from one teaching period to the next.

-This subject focuses on the relationship between literature and large social and historical movements.
-It draws on texts from the 19th to the 21st centuries and equips students with a versatile critical toolkit.
-With these texts and tools, students will analyse literature as a form of social and political expression and examine the relationship between fiction and history.
-It will also give students the ability to identify how novels and poems engage with, resist and/or inspire cultural change.
+Literature generates new ideas, represents traditions and reflects society’s changing values.
+In this subject you will focus on the relationship between literature and large social and historical movements.
+You will read texts from the 19th to the 21st centuries and develop a versatile critical toolkit of concepts to use throughout your studies.
+Using these texts and tools, you will be able to analyse literature as a form of social and political expression and explore its relationship to history.
+Additionally, you will be able to identify how novels and poems reflect, resist, and/or inspire cultural change.

 - Take Home Exam (50%)